BhavyaAkhila/DSA-Journey/3903. Smallest Stable Index I/README.md

 max(nums[0..i]) is the largest value among the elements from index 0 to index i. min(nums[i..n - 1]) is the smallest value among the elements from index i to index n - 1.
-An index i is called stable if its instability score is less than or equal to k.
+An index i is called stable if its instability score is less than or equal to k

 Return the smallest stable index.
 If no such index exists, return -1.